VK Partizan: The merry seventies

-When talking about the seventies, the term "merry seventies" is often used.
+In talk about the seventies, the term "merry seventies" is often used.
 General social progress was evident, Yugoslavia was developing rapidly, and care was taken to ensure the even development of all six Yugoslav republics.
 As much as Belgrade was the center of development, Zagreb, Split, Ljubljana, Sarajevo and other cities were also taken into account.
 In this context, we can also observe sports events.
 The champions of the country changed from year to year, so for example in basketball, in ten years we have as many as seven different teams that were champions.
 In addition to Partizan, basketball titles were also won by Olimpija from Ljubljana, Zadar, Jugoplastika from Split, Radnički from Crveni Krst, Bosna from Sarajevo, and Red Star.
 It is similar in football, there was no pronounced dominance of one team, but the titles were won by Partizan (in 1976), Hajduk from Split, Željezničar from Sarajevo and Red Star.

-And in water polo?
-In water polo, we had a pronounced dominance of Partizan, who achieved results that are unrepeatable for the next generations, of any club in any sport, until the 21st century and 13 consecutive basketball titles of KK Partizan.
-But, if we limit ourselves to water polo, in the seventies of the twentieth century, Partizan set standards that are unattainable for any other club, and in very strong competition, both in Yugoslavia and Europe.
-But let's start in order.

-Partizan won its sixth title of the champion of Yugoslavia in the 1969/70 season, thus ending the reign of Zagreb's HAVK Mladost, who in the meantime became a three-time consecutive champion of Europe.
-That Partizan team was a combination of youth and experience, so in addition to already seasoned champions, Zoran Janković, Mirko Sandić and Đorđe Perišić, we had an upcoming wave of talented young players in the team, led by Belamarić, Maravić and Antunović.
-The following year, in 1971, VK Partizan won its fourth European Championship title.
-This time, Yugoslavia had two representatives in the European Cup.
-Mladost played as the reigning European champion, and Partizan as the national champion.
-The final tournament of the European Cup was played at Tašmajdan in Belgrade (Banjica was only built in 1973).